andrewpknight/zoomGroupStats/README.md

 library(zoomGroupStats)
 vignette("process-zoom-files")
 ```

+As I'm building this, I'm publishing [ongoing documentation for zoomGroupStats on my website](http://apknight.org/docs/).

 An alternative approach to use while the package is being built is to source older versions of the functions alone directly from my website: